 Post Event Self Actualisation

 So it's all over bar the post Nationals analysis of where we could (and should) have done better - flicking through the photos and videos from PhotoLounge and wondering why he never seems to manage to get me both hiking out and the spinnaker filling at the same time (I'm sure it happened for at least a nano second - where were you Lee? - too busy in the water at the gybe mark getting some amazing shots and putting together videos I guess).
+Congratulations to the winners across all the fleets with Rach and Gilly back on top of the tree again, however looking for alternate angles to fill why the Scorpion is continuing its upwards trajectory I'd like to encourage all sailors to look to Abraham Maslow's 1943 work on the Theory of Human Motivation:

 Well with the fact that the galley seemed never to be shut, a bar that never ran dry I think Castle Cove did the most amazing job and a huge thank you to the fantastic volunteers (I won't name them - there's too many to fit into the 2000 word limit!).
 Selection of ice cold canned drinks and baked goods as we hand the tallies in at the end of each days sailing more that helps develop the post-race banter.